brandonpittman/OmniFocus/README.md

 of.parse('Do something! @home ::misc #4pm #tomorrow //This is a note')
 ~~~

-## Caveats

-I intended to include natural language date parsing in this script, and I've been trying to get the **chrono** library to work in my OmniFocus library, but to no avail.
-Anyone willing to help with this would have my deepest thanks.
-As it stands, you need to pass a date object into any function that deals with setting deferDate or dueDate.

 ## Available functions

 - `alert(text)` — display AppleScript alert dialog